Cornwall Good Seafood Guide logo

 In our waters very little studies have been carried out so the size of the turbot stock is unknown.
 Landings data show that around 150 tonnes of turbot are caught each year although the landings have decreased from around 300 tonnes in 1994.(MMO data) (this may be due to reduced fishing effort and not an indication of size of stocks).

 In the north sea where more studies have been carried out stocks are low but appear to be increasing slightly (ICES) and fishing pressure has reduced but even here there is not enough data to accurately predict the state of the stock.
-Landings dipped from just under 200 tonnes in 2017 to 119 tonnes in 2021.
+Landings dipped from just over 200 tonnes in 2015 to 122 tonnes in 2022.

 Management